Keyuri31/Keyuri31/README.md

 <hr>

 - 🌱 I’m currently learning Typescript
-- 👯 I’m interested in Python
+- 👯 I’m interested in learning Python
 - I'm seeking an opportunity to showcase my ability to work

 📫 How to reach me  <a href="mailto:keyuripatel95@gmail.com" target="blank">keyuripatel95@gmail.com</a> or <a>+1 (514) 570 3195</a></li>